n1shan1/react-folder-demo/README.md

 # React Starter Template

 A clean and scalable folder structure for React projects.
 This starter template is suitable for small to medium applications, portfolio projects, SaaS MVPs, or learning React with best practices from day one.

 ---

 ## Features

-- Vite for fast development and builds
+- Create React App for fast development and builds
 - React Router setup for page navigation
 - Context API for global state management
 - Organized and modular folder structure
 - Reusable UI component example
 - Example custom hook and API service
+- Testing setup with Jest and React Testing Library

 ---